imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 create a culture of "rightness", the effects that has, and what we can do to limit some of the more harmful effects.

-What I'm especially interested in right now is the fact that I don't believe I've ever seen such a high concentration of people who are utterly driven by the need to be right _all the time_ as in the tech industry, and I want to talk about it.
-It'll also be unavoidably about my own relationship to the tech industry, and my own need to be right.

-Allegedly I come from a long line of know-alls.
-Unsurprisingly, it's a behavior that was passed down the male side of my family.
-Of course, I don't really believe this is a genetic disposition, and it's quite easy to see how this might work: as a child I remember being praised for being 'brainy', got positive feedback for being 'right', learned to hide my ignorance of things so as never to appear wrong.
-I was, after all, a boy and was expected to be good at Science and Mathematics.
+Allegedly I come from a long line of *know-it-alls*.
+Unsurprisingly, it's a behavior that passes down the male side of my family.
+Of course, I don't really believe this is a genetic disposition, and it's easy to see how this might work.
+As a child I remember my family's praising me for being 'brainy'.
+They gave me positive feedback for being 'right' and I learned to hide my ignorance of things so as never to appear wrong.

 As long as I appeared to be right all the time I felt like I was winning, but I was actually losing.
 I've had a whole lifetime missing answers to questions I didn't ask.
 I became lazy, unconsciously thinking that my smarts would allow me to coast through life.

-Wrong!
+Once I was free of a culture that was concerned primarily with measuring and rewarding rightness (you guessed it - School), I had a hard time knowing how to fit in, and it would take many years of adjustments before I felt any kind of success.

 Please don't raise your child to think that.
 As I've come to realize way too late in life, children who are praised for the level of effort